-ATTENDANCE POLICY: UGTAs are responsible for attending all meetings scheduled relevant to the class they are instructors for.
-If you are unable to attend the meetings or fulfill your responsibilities (i.e. exam proctoring, review session moderating, or studio recording) please contact me immediately and make arrangements to meet at a different time (pending approval, if and as necessary).
+ATTENDANCE POLICY: UGTAs are responsible for attending all meetings scheduled relevant to the class they are instructors for - these will take place biweekly via Zoom.
+If you are unable to attend the meetings or fulfill your responsibilities (i.e. exam proctoring, review session moderating, or studio recording) please contact me and the rest of your peer team (as relevant) immediately, and make arrangements to meet at a different time (pending approval, if and as necessary).
 If you are unable to complete your duties at any point during the semester (i.e. you are ill and cannot give a presentation planned), it is your responsibility to notify me within a reasonable amount of time so that alternate arrangements can be made.
 If you are unable to attend your office hours or proctor an exam you signed up for, please switch with another UGTA as soon as possible, and let the team know of the change.
-More information on UF attendance and absence policies can be found here:
+More information on UF attendance and absence policies can be found here: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.